 - The Certificate in Geographic Information Science provides education, technology training, and problem-solving skills.

-To better prepare prospective students for the review process, the School of Global Integrative Studies has compiled a guide for application.
+To better prepare prospective students for the review process, we have compiled a guide for application.
 Review this to adjust and prepare your materials to best suit our program.